Producing/modifying engineering CAD models (drawings) using a CAD system

 2. review the data and information to identify the model requirements

-3. recognise and deal with problems (such as lack of, or incorrect, information and technical issues)
+3. recognise and deal with issues (such as lack of, or incorrect, information and technical issues)

 5. Use one of the following modelling tools: